Skip to content

 Prevents VS Code from being OOM-killed on ChromeOS Crostini by running an independent systemd daemon that monitors memory pressure and kills Chrome/Playwright processes before the Linux kernel decides to kill VS Code instead.

 Why this exists: earlyoom crashes immediately on Crostini with exit code 104 — a strtol() overflow caused by a bogus SwapFree sentinel value in the kernel's /proc/meminfo.
 It has never provided protection on this platform.
-This extension installs a bash-based replacement that avoids the broken value entirely and adds VS Code-aware RSS thresholds that earlyoom cannot provide.
+This extension installs a bash-based replacement that avoids the broken value entirely, adds VS Code-aware RSS thresholds, and now includes a Chat Continuity Guard for rescuing oversized Copilot sessions before they trigger extension-host restart loops.

 Kill Hierarchy